Invariants of graph drawings in the plane

-In \S\ref{s:mucoge} we introduce in an elementary way results on multiple intersections in the plane of {\it algebraic interiors} of curves (namely, the topological Radon-Tverberg theorems \ref{ratv-totv}, \ref{ratv-tvpl}, and the topological Tverberg conjecture in the plane \ref{ratv-tvplc}).
-An elementary generalization of the ideas from \S\ref{0grapl}, \S\ref{0-ratvtopl}, \cite[Lemmas 6 and 7]{ST17} could give an elementary proof of the topological Tverberg theorem, and its `quantitative' version, at least for primes (\S\ref{s:triple}).
+In \S\ref{s:mucoge} we introduce in a simplified way results on multiple intersections in the plane of {\it algebraic interiors} of curves (namely, the topological Radon-Tverberg theorems \ref{ratv-totv}, \ref{ratv-tvpl}, and the topological Tverberg conjecture in the plane \ref{ratv-tvplc}).
+A generalization of the ideas from \S\ref{0grapl}, \S\ref{0-ratvtopl}, \cite[Lemmas 6 and 7]{ST17} could give a simple proof of the topological Tverberg theorem, and of its `quantitative' version, at least for primes (\S\ref{s:triple}).
 This is interesting in particular because the topological Tverberg conjecture in the plane \ref{ratv-tvplc} is still open.
-We also give an elementary formulation of the \"Ozaydin theorem in the plane \ref{vankamz-oz} on cohomological obstructions for multiple intersections of algebraic interiors of curves.
-This formulation can perhaps be applied to obtain an elementary proof.
+We also give a simplified formulation of the \"Ozaydin theorem in the plane \ref{vankamz-oz} on cohomological obstructions for multiple intersections of algebraic interiors of curves.
+This formulation can perhaps be applied to obtain a simple proof.